|

 Note that the second form assumes that expected string could not

-instead.
-Using the preceding rules without the XSI marked
+Using the preceding rules without the XSI marked extensions, any

-extensions, any of the three comparison forms is reliable, given
+of the three comparison forms is reliable, given any input.

-any input.
-(However, note that the strings are quoted in all
+(However, note that the strings are quoted in all cases.)

-have a higher precedence than any unary primary in the greater
+a higher precedence than any unary primary in the greater than 4

-than 4 argument case, unexpected results can occur if arguments
+argument case, unexpected results can occur if arguments are not

 test -d $1 -o -d $2